rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 return details
 ```

-At this point (Assuming no compiler errors from functions we have not created yet), once you side load and you select an item, you should be greeted with this screen
+At this point (Assuming no compiler errors from functions we have not created yet), once you side load and you select an item, you should be greeted with this View

 ![](docs/2.jpg)